French Style California Wines

 Our personal goal is to make French style wines with the power of high-quality California fruit that, by design, do not need to be aged but will actually continue to improve for seven to ten years as their flavor profiles mature.
 The terroir gives us the grapes and it is up to the winemaker, working in both the vineyard and winery, to determine the style of the wine.

-In our vineyards we are growing French grape varieties with full-flavored California fruit producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
+In our vineyards we are growing the International French grape varieties with full-flavored California fruit producing powerful wines determined by the varietal, location, soil, sun and micro-climate.
 French vignerons refer to these contributing factors collectively as terroir.

 Fermentation is maintained over approximately eight days during which the skins and seeds are carried to the top of the tank by the carbon dioxide gas produced by the action of the yeast consuming the grape sugar and converting it to alcohol.
 To allow the yeast the oxygen it needs the cap of skins and seeds is broken by a process called punching-down at a frequency which is gradually reduced as the sugar level in the tank is reduced.

 All of the wines are made as single-vineyard, single-varietal, standalone wines.
-Now, after nearly two months in tank these rich powerful wines are consigned to 59 gallon French Bordeaux oak barrels to mature over the next two years.
-Approximately half way through this period blending decisions are made and some of the wines are blended together to make our representations of their traditional French counterparts that have become famous over twenty centuries.
+Now, after nearly two months in tank these rich powerful wines are consigned to 59 gallon French oak barrels to mature over the next two years.
+Approximately half way through this period blending decisions are made and some of the wines are blended together to make our representations of their traditional French counterparts that have become famous over centuries.